Beep…beep …

 You can explore any data combinations in the GS1 Digital Link to serve outcomes based on who scans the QR Code.

-10 Reasons why a QR Code with a GS1 Digital Link is the future
+10 Reasons why a GS1 QR Code is the future

-QR Codes with a digital link will have a trickling effect across the supply chain, from manufacturing to retail.
-Here’re 10 reasons why it will change the future of retail as we know it:
+The effects of using GS1 QR Codes will trickle across the supply chain, virtually in every industry where GS1 standards are used.
+Here are 10 reasons why it will change the future of retail as we know it:

 1. Growing demand for end-to-end product information